TedMichalik/FS1/README.md

 passwd: files systemd winbind
 group:  files systemd winbind
 ```
-Enable  entries required for winbind service to automatically create home directories for each domain account at the first login:
+Manually run this to automatically create home directories for each domain account at the first login (NOT done CopyFiles2):
 ```
 pam-auth-update
 ```